FAIRmat-NFDI/nomad-docs/docs/explanation/architecture.md

 Other services are:

-- Proxy (nginx): Proxy that directs traffic
+- Proxy (nginx): Directs external traffic to the right service
 - Authentication (Keycloak): Our SSO user management system (can be used by all Oasises)
 - Remote tools (JupyterHub): Used to run NOMAD Remote Tools Hub (NORTH)
-- Search engine (Elasticsearch): A no-sql database and search engine that drives our search
+- Search engine (Elasticsearch): NoSQL database and search engine that drives our search
-- Database (MongoDB): A no-sql database used to maintain processing state and user-metadata
+- Database (MongoDB): NoSQL database used to maintain processing state and user-metadata
 - Filesystem: A regular file system to maintain all the files (*raw* and *archive*)

 All NOMAD software is bundled in a single NOMAD docker image and a Python package